The Three Pigeons (27 High Street) and 29-31 High Street

 1781: Warrington, Kingbury, Banbury, Buckingham and Winslow Coaches (see Turnpike)

-stop at the Three Pigeons, at Winslow, to take up and set down Passengers and Parcels.
+the Three Pigeons, at Winslow, to take up and set down Passengers and Parcels.

 Stagecoach adverts from 1767 include the Three Pigeons, so the coaching trade seems to have moved across the road with the inn sign.